MacDill KC-135 flies over Firestone Grand Prix

 |0

-This work, MacDill KC-135 flies over Firestone Grand Prix, by A1C Hiram Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MacDill KC-135 flies over Firestone Grand Prix [Image 3 of 3], by A1C Hiram Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT